Best Places to Find Matcha Desserts in Austin (2025 Update)

 Each year, I scour Austin for the best matcha desserts.
 I’m looking for matcha ice cream, pastries, cakes, donuts, etc. I’ve included my tried and true favorites, some larger chains, and one brand new spot I’m super excited about.
 If you know of a matcha dessert that I left off this guide, please comment below or find me on Instagram @discoveringATX to tell me!

-This guide has been updated for 2023!
+This guide has been updated for 2025!

-Businesses hours are still in flux and may be experiencing temporary shut downs due to staff shortages.
 Before you visit somewhere, in order to avoid disappointment, please be sure to double check their hours, locations, and available menu items.

 Sweet Memes – Matcha Desserts

-3801 S Congress Ave, Suite 109, Austin, TX 78704
+3801 S Congress Ave, Suite 109, Austin, TX 78704 // 115 Sundance Parkway, Suite 390, Round Rock, TX 78681

 Matcha lovers REJOICE because Sweet Memes has arrived.
 Sweet Memes is a fun, beautiful tea and dessert shop with several matcha dessert options.
 My plan was to order every matcha dessert on the menu (because usually places only have one or two options), but Sweet Memes had at least 4 different items!
-I landed on matcha tiramisu, a matcha soufflĂ© pancake, and the matcha mille crepe.
+I landed on matcha tiramisu, a matcha soufflรฉ pancake, and the matcha mille crepe.
 I mean LOOK AT THIS MENU!
 I’ll have to go back for the matcha fruit Shibuya toast.
 Once you finally make your dessert choice, you can photograph it next to all their cute interior decor.
 It’s really the perfect foodie spot!

 Feng Cha – Matcha Desserts